top of page

 Habitat

-The clouded leopard mainly occupies the deepest parts of evergreen forests and is most strongly associated with primary tropical rainforest.
-However, the clouded leopard also inhabits other habitat types, such as secondary and logged forests as well as coniferous forests, coastal hardwood forests, grassland and scrub.
-In Myanmar and Thailand, it has been reported from relatively open and dry tropical forest.
-Studies in Thailand showed a preference for forest over more open habitats.
+The Mainland clouded leopard primarily inhabits dense evergreen forests and is most strongly associated with primary tropical rainforest.
+It also occurs in secondary and logged forests, coniferous forests, coastal hardwood forests, grasslands, and scrub.
+In Myanmar and Thailand, it has been reported from relatively open and dry tropical forests.
+Studies in Thailand indicate a preference for forested habitats over open areas.

-The clouded leopard has been recorded up to 1,450 m in the Himalayan foothills, up to 2,174 m in the Annapurna Conservation Area, up to 3,000 m in Taiwan and up to an elevation of 3,600 m in Bhutan.
-Recently, it was even detected at an altitude of 4,500 m.
+The species has been recorded at elevations up to 1,450 m in the Himalayan foothills, 2,174 m in the Annapurna Conservation Area, 3,000 m in Taiwan, and 3,600 m in Bhutan.
+More recently, it was detected at an altitude of 4,500 m.

 Habitat P Meier 02 .jpg